-The amount of time you and your partner (if this applies) plan on and are able to take off after the baby is born will have a significant impact on your finances.
-Let’s say, for example, your employer does not offer paid maternity or paternity leave, you’ll need to take this into account when mapping out how much time you plan to take.
+The amount of time you and your partner (if this applies) are able to take off after the baby is born will have a significant impact on your finances.
+Let’s say, for example, your employer does not offer paid leave.
+You’ll need to take this into account when mapping out how much time you plan to take.
 It is also necessary to do your research in terms of what your state laws are, as this will likely provide you with some type of financial coverage during your leave.
-If you and your partner both work for companies that provide an allotted amount of paid leave, consider staggering that leave in order to optimize each of the time you have to spend with your newborn child.
+If you and your partner both work for companies that provide an allotted amount of paid leave, consider staggering that leave in order to optimize the time you have to spend with your newborn.

-Bonus Tip: As your baby grows, so will the cost it requires to care for them.
+As your baby grows, so will the cost it requires to care for them.
 It’s never too early to start planning.
 Whether it be a college fund or a special account designated just for them when they turn a certain age, the more you’re able to save now, the better off you’ll be in the future!
-In addition, many parents tend to put their saving goals on the backburner, when in reality they should still be saving.
+In addition, many parents tend to put their saving goals on the back burner, when in reality they should still be saving.
 Continuing to invest in your 401k and retirement will only better position your child in the long run.

-While some new parents are fortunate to stay at home long-term or have family members who can look after their children at no cost once they go back to work, others are not in that boat.
+While some new parents are fortunate and can stay at home long-term or have family members who can look after their children at no cost once they go back to work, others are not in that boat.
 For this reason, it is important to research the childcare options available in your area long before your baby’s arrival date.
 Some families opt to hire a nanny while others send their kids to a daycare facility.
 Either way, the costs add up.
 Unfortunately, many parents are spending the majority of their income on early childcare and education, which is why the proper research and financial planning is necessary.

-Bonus Tip: Word of mouth is the best type of advertising and this also rings true when it comes to childcare.
+Word of mouth is the best type of advertising and this also rings true when it comes to childcare.
 While conducting your research, check in with some of your friends with children who currently attend a daycare facility.
 They may be able to better steer you in a direction that works best for you, your partner and your child.

 The months, weeks and days leading up to the arrival of your child are some of the most memorable times of your life.
 While they say you can never be fully prepared to take on this new role as a parent, you can certainly plan financially in order to position yourself the best you can.
 While these tips are sure to steer you in the right direction when it comes to your finances, the most important thing you can have for your baby is love!